 The University will send electronic monthly statements to students' Delaware State University-issued email address who have an outstanding balance or have activity on their accounts.
 The electronic statement will show the balance from the prior month, detail activity of the current month, and the ending balance.
-These electronic statements are emailed on the third Friday of each month to the student's Delaware State University issued email address.
+These electronic statements are emailed on the 25th of each month to the student's Delaware State University issued email address.
 Although the University regularly emails bills to students, it cannot assume responsibility for their receipt.
 Students are reminded that it is their responsibility to review their student account and email account for billing and its accuracy.

-If a bill is not received on or before the beginning of each semester, it is the student's responsibility to obtain a copy of the bill from the myDESU or NelNet QuikPay website by logging into my.desu.edu.
+If a bill is not received on or before the beginning of each semester, it is the student's responsibility to obtain a copy of the bill from the myDESU.